 Getting Your Iran Authorisation Code – Non-Eligible Nationalities

-Iran Visa and Authorisation Code Costs
+Iran Tourist Visa and Authorisation Code Costs

-I paid 180Euros for mine in Tbilisi, Georgia and a British guy on my tour paid a little more to process his in Paris.
-The Australians in my tour group paid differing amounts between 50-100Euros, as did the Germans.
+I paid €180 for mine in Tbilisi, Georgia and a British guy on my tour paid a little more to process his in Paris.
+The Australians in my tour group paid differing amounts between €50-€100, as did the Germans.
 There’s no hard and fast rule – it’s more about luck.

 Iran Visa Timings with Authorisation Code

 2. It will most likely arrive with only a matter of DAYS to spare before your planned arrival in Iran or tour start date.

 Refusal of Entry to Iran

-Refusal of Entry to Iran – Current Diplomatic Relations
+Current Diplomatic Relations

-Solo Travel vs Tours
+Solo Travel in Iran vs Tours in Iran

-Nationality Restrictions – Americans Travelling to Iran
+Nationality Restrictions – Americans Traveling to Iran

 Nationality Restrictions – British and Canadians Travelling to Iran